Delaware day care worker charged with murder in death of 4-month-old under her watch

 Ferguson told investigators the child was “fussy,” police documents reveal, which is why she put her hand over the girl's mouth and nose.

-Ferguson has been charged with first degree murder with bail set to $1,000,000.
-It was unclear if she had representation.
+Ferguson has been charged with first-degree murder with bail set to $1 million.
+It was unclear if she had a lawyer.

-Delaware State Police have indefinitely suspended the license of the center where Ferguson worked.
+Delaware State Police have indefinitely suspended the license of the Little People Child Development Center.